jimmyli97/human-essentials-wiki/Home.md

 * We use [Github Issues](https://github.com/rubyforgood/diaper/issues) to track problems and requests.
 * We use [Github Pull Requests](https://github.com/rubyforgood/diaper/pulls) to submit and review code changes.
 * Some realtime project coordination is also done on the [Ruby For Good Slack](https://rubyforgood.slack.com).
 Grab an [invite](https://rubyforgood.herokuapp.com)!

+Check out [the visual history of our build process](https://www.visualsource.net/repo/github.com/rubyforgood/diaper), presented in a cool short video!